darylcwx/ccna-notes/Fundamentals of Networking.md

 ##### Standards

-  - IEEE 802.1D (CST, legacy, only 1 tree for entire network)
+- 802.1D (OG, legacy, only 1 tree for entire network)
+- 802.1w RSTP (improves convergence by revamping port roles and BPDU exchanges)
+- Speeds recalculation when topology changes (convergence)
+	- Roles and States simplified
 - Regular STP
 	- `0180.c200.0000`
 - PVST (Per-VLAN, only ISL, not used anym)
 - PVST+ (802.1q)
 	- Adds VID to the priority
 	- `01:00:0c:cc:cc:cd`
 - 802.1s MSTP (Maps multiple VLANs into same STP)
-  - 802.1w RSTP (improves convergence by revamping port roles and BPDU exchanges)
-	- Speeds recalculation when topology changes (convergence)
-	- Roles and States simplified
 - Rapid PVST+ (Cisco fork of RSTP using PVST+)

 ##### STP Toolkit